 Database Type

-Supported versions of MySQL include MySQL 5.1.43, MySQL 5.6/5.7, and MySQL 8.
+Supported MySQL versions include MySQL 5.1.43, MySQL 5.6/5.7, and MySQL 8.

 JDBC URL

-jdbc:mysql://{connection address}[,failoverhost...]{port}/{database name} [?propertyName1][=propertyValue1][&propertyName2][=propertyValue2]....Username, Password
+jdbc:mysql://{connection_address}[,failoverhost...]{port}/{database_name} [?propertyName1][=propertyValue1][&propertyName2][=propertyValue2]....Username, Password

-Enter the username and password for logging into the metadatabase.
+The username and password for the metadatabase.

 HMS